chinapedia/wikipedia.abstract.en/Page/Sámi_people.md

 Etymologies

-François-Auguste_Biard_-_Un_Lapon.jpg.]]
+.]]
 Sámi refer to themselves as _Sámit_ (the Sámis) or _Sápmelaš_ (of Sámi kin), the word _Sámi_ being inflected into various grammatical forms.
 It has been proposed that Sámi (presumably borrowed from the Proto-Finnic word), _Häme_ (Finnish for 'Tavastia') ( ← Proto-Finnic *_šämä_, the second _ä_ still being found in the archaic derivation _HämÄläinen_), and perhaps _Suomi_ (Finnish for 'Finland') (← *_sōme-_/_sōma-_, compare _suomAlainen_, supposedly borrowed from a Proto-Germanic source *_sōma-_ from Proto-Baltic *_sāma-_, in turn borrowed from Proto-Finnic *_šämä_) are of the same origin and ultimately borrowed from the Baltic word _*žēmē_, meaning 'land'.[4]
 The Baltic word is cognate with Slavic _zemlja_ (земля), which also means 'land'.[5]
 The Sámi institutions – notably the parliaments, radio and TV stations, theatres, etc. – all use the term _Sámi_, including when addressing outsiders in Norwegian, Swedish, Finnish, or English.
 In Norwegian, the Sámi are today referred to by the Norwegianized form _Same_.

 The first probable historical mention of the Sámi, naming them _Fenni_, was by Tacitus, about 98 A.D.[6]
 Variants of _Finn_ or _Fenni_ were in wide use in ancient times, judging from the names _Fenni_ and _Phinnoi_ in classical Roman and Greek works. _Finn_ (or variants, such as _skridfinn_, 'striding Finn') was the name originally used by Norse speakers (and their proto-Norse speaking ancestors) to refer to the Sámi, as attested in the Icelandic Eddas and Norse sagas (11th to 14th centuries).
 The etymology is somewhat uncertain, but the consensus seems to be that it is related to Old Norse _finna_, from proto-Germanic *finthanan ('to find'),[7] the logic being that the Sámi, as hunter-gatherers "found" their food, rather than grew it.
 As Old Norse gradually developed into the separate Scandinavian languages, Swedes apparently took to using _Finn_ to refer to inhabitants of what is now Finland, while the Sámi came to be called _Lapps_.
 In Norway, however, Sámi were still called _Finns_ at least until the modern era (reflected in toponyms like Finnmark, Finnsnes, Finnfjord and Finnøy), and some northern Norwegians will still occasionally use _Finn_ to refer to Sámi people, although the Sámi themselves now consider this to be an inappropriate term.
 Finnish immigrants to Northern Norway in the 18th and 19th centuries were referred to as Kvens to distinguish them from the Sámi "Finns".
 Ethnic Finns (Suomi) are a distinct group from Sámi.

 Lapp

-Laureus,_Lappalaisia_nuotiolla_(cropped).jpg's painting of the Sámi by the fire]] The word _Lapp_ can be traced to Old Swedish _lapper_, Icelandic _lappir_ (plural) of Finnish origin; compare Finnish _lappalainen_ "Lapp", _Lappi_ "Lapland" (possibly meaning "wilderness in the north"), the original meaning being unknown.[8][9]
+'s painting of the Sámi by the fire]] The word _Lapp_ can be traced to Old Swedish _lapper_, Icelandic _lappir_ (plural) of Finnish origin; compare Finnish _lappalainen_ "Lapp", _Lappi_ "Lapland" (possibly meaning "wilderness in the north"), the original meaning being unknown.[8][9]
 It is unknown how the word _Lapp_ came into the Norse language, but one of the first written mentions of the term is in the _Gesta Danorum_ by 12th-century Danish historian Saxo Grammaticus, who referred to _the two Lappias_, although he still referred to the Sámi as (Skrid-)Finns.[10][11]
 In fact, Saxo never explicitly connects the Sámi with the "two Laplands".
 The term "Lapp" was popularized and became the standard terminology by the work of Johannes Schefferus, _Acta Lapponica_ (1673).

 The Sámi are often known in other languages by the exonyms _Lap_, _Lapp_, or _Laplanders_, although these are considered derogatory terms,[12][13][14] while others accept at least the name _Lappland_.[15]
 Variants of the name _Lapp_ were originally used in Sweden and Finland and, through Swedish, adopted by many major European languages: ; German, ; ; (_Lápōnes_); ; ; ; ; ; ; .
 In Russian the corresponding term is лопари́ (_lopari_) and in Ukrainian лопарі́ (_lopari_).